ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ny such there be;
-Then for thyself in meekness,
-A blessing humbly claim.
-And link with each petition
-1 he groat Redeemer&#x27;s name,
-Orif &#x27;tis e&#x27;er denied thee
-In solitude lo pray.,
-Should holy thoughts come o&#x27;er thee,
-When friends aie round thy way,
-E&#x27;en then the silent breathing
-Of the spirit raised above,
-Will reach his throne of glory,
-Who is Mercy, Truth and Love.
-Chi not o joy or blessing;
-With this can we comoure,
-The power that he hath given U
-To pour our souls in prayer.
-Whene&#x27;er thou pin&#x27;st in sadness,
-Before his footstool f ill,
-And remember in thy gladness,
-His grace who gave thee all.
 From the N. Y. Statesman, of 1821
 The following beautiful stanzas were
 liandcd to us by a Iriend n lew da) s since